$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

 But, as $\alpha_k$ is negative, $\min(F;\nu^{\alpha_k};1)=\min(F;1)$, which yields the desired inequality for $\min(F;1)$, as required.

-We now assume that $\alpha_i$ is nonnegative.
-Again, by (\ref{eq max}), it is enough to show the desired inequality for $F $, and, thanks to (\ref{eq F G}) and (\ref{eq2 F G}), it actually suffices to show it for $G$.
-But, as $\xi_k$ is bounded, so is $G$, and the result follows from the induction hypothesis (and Observation 2) for $\min(G;1)$ is one of the $\sigma_i$'s.
+We now assume that $\alpha_k$ is nonnegative.
+Thanks to (\ref{eq F G}) and (\ref{eq2 F G}), it actually suffices to show the desired inequality for $G$.
+But, as $\xi_k$ is bounded, by (\ref{eq max}) so is $G$, and the result follows from the induction hypothesis since $\min(G;1)$ is one of the $\sigma_i$'s (as $G$ is bounded and $\min(G,1)$ satisfies (\ref{eq decroissance fn up to contant}) then $G$ satisfies this inequality as well).
 This yields (\ref{eq decroissance fn up to contant}) along the trajectories of $\widetilde{r}$.

-We now check that $d_x \widetilde{r}_t$ tends to zero when $t$ goes to zero.
-It follows from the induction hypothesis that $d_x r_t$ goes to zero as $t$ goes to zero.
-As the $\eta_i$'s have bounded derivatives this already proves for almost every $x$:
+We now check that $d_q \widetilde{r}_t$ tends to zero when $t$ goes to zero.
+It follows from the induction hypothesis that $d_x r_t$ goes to zero as $t$ goes to zero, for any $x$ generic.
+As the $\eta_i$'s have bounded derivatives, this already proves for almost every $x$:

 On the other hand, a straightforward computation shows that for $q=(x;y)$: which, together with (\ref{eq der de eta}) and (\ref{eq decroissance fn up to contant}) for $(\eta_{i+1}-\eta_i)$, implies that $d_q \widetilde{r}_t$ tends to zero as $t$ goes to zero. \end{proof}